By Catherine Heath on Writing docs from June 18, 2018

 If you’re a developer, you may already be familiar with the open source model and you can take a look at their open issues to see how you could help.
 Try to tackle an existing issue or submit your own for consideration.

-See what you can discover by joining Write the Docs and connecting with your fellow documentarians.
+See what you can discover by joining Write the Docs and connecting with your fellow documentarians!

 General posts useful to all documentarians about writing documentation, editing and publishing workflows, and more.